 Strategy #1 – Aid in healthy weight maintenance.

-The data is undeniable.
+The data are undeniable.
 Being overweight is one of the main causes of diabetes and high blood pressure.
 No surprise, then, that the rates of type 2 diabetes have increased in the past 20 years along with obesity rates.

 Taking a more active role in your family member’s weekly online or in-store grocery shop can be a great place to start.
 Even a shop that’s 5% or 10% healthier is a move in the right direction.